panrg/questions/draft-trammell-panrg-questions.md

 the expense of making internal network topology universally public, which may be in conflict with the business goals of each network’s operator.

-The first question is therefore: how are path properties defined and represented?
+The first question: how are path properties defined and represented?

 ## Discovery, Distribution, and Trustworthiness of Path Properties